-Even when you consider the protein-boosting effect of the chickpeas and lima beans, this still looks like the profile of a kibble containing a significant amount of meat.
+When you consider the protein-boosting effect of the chickpeas and lima beans, this still looks like the profile of a kibble containing a moderate amount of meat.

-Nulo Freestyle Limited Plus is a plant-based dry dog food using a significant amount of turkey and turkey meal as its main sources of animal protein, thus earning the brand 4.5 stars.
+Nulo Freestyle Limited Plus is a grain-free dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.

 Nulo Dog Food